INTERSECT-training/workshop22-testing/_episodes/02-blackbox-testing.md

 Example: with legacy code.
 Show how the inputs and outputs and how the pytest is written

+There is potentially infinite number of inputs that you can test with.
+How can we limit the number of tests in an effective manner.
+There are two appooaches used for this.
+- Eauivalance class partitioning
+- Boundary value testing

 ## Equivalance class partitioning
 How do you find good test inputs and cover the input space?
 Partition the input space into non-overlapping Add to the previous example